mvalipour/mvalipour.github.io/_posts/2015-05-30-identityserver3-json-response-mode.md

 3. You login on `my-idserver.com` (or may well be already logged in), and your browser does a `POST` to `site-a.com` (with token parameters)
 4. `site-a.com` will handle the posted token and log you in.

-This scenario fits most of our needs; However, we noticed we have a need that is not covered by in IdentityServer3.
+This scenario fits most of our needs; However, we noticed we have a need that is not covered  in IdentityServer3.

 > We need to call into `my-idserver.com` (from a javascript) and retrieve the token for the already logged in user.